Commercial

 4 cameras / 4-channel NVR Small fixed layouts with no expansion.
 Can become full on day one.

-4 cameras / 8-channel NVR Smart starter path where future views are likely.
+4 cameras / 8-channel NVR Smart starter setup where future views are likely.
 Costs more upfront but avoids recorder replacement.

 6 to 8 cameras / 8-channel NVR Most better homes and small businesses.
 Needs proper storage sizing.